 Then we aim to support our suppliers in adopting more sustainable practices in wet processes, which consume high quantities of water, by helping them apply the best techniques available.
 This could involve the choice of raw materials and chemical products, improvements in technology, waste and energy management, and the upgrading of their waste-water purification systems.

 An international working group made up of university researchers, leading laboratories, industry specialists and scientists from non-governmental organisations helps us develop these techniques and analyses our suppliers’ waste water.
 We publish a list of our wet-processing suppliers as well as their water waste results to demonstrate our commitment to transparency and to encourage better practice in the industry at large.

-We verify our progress towards zero discharge against our latest standard for waste-water quality, which we continually review with our partners.
+We verify our compliance with the zero discharge against our latest standard for waste-water quality, which we continually review with our partners.